arpitgoswami/c_programs/README.md

 # C Language Programs

-<p>C is a general-purpose programming language that is extremely popular, simple, and flexible to use.
+C is a general-purpose programming language that is extremely popular, simple, and flexible to use.
 It is a structured programming language that is machine-independent and extensively used to write various applications, Operating Systems like Windows, and many other complex programs like Oracle database, Git, Python interpreter, and more.

 The base or father of programming languages is ‘ALGOL.’
 It was first introduced in 1960.
 ‘ALGOL’ was used on a large basis in European countries.
 ‘ALGOL’ introduced the concept of structured programming to the developer community.
 In 1967, a new computer programming language was announced called as ‘BCPL’ which stands for Basic Combined Programming Language.
 BCPL was designed and developed by Martin Richards, especially for writing system software.
 This was the era of programming languages.
 Just after three years, in 1970 a new programming language called ‘B’ was introduced by Ken Thompson that contained multiple features of ‘BCPL.’
 This programming language was created using UNIX operating system at AT&amp;T and Bell Laboratories.
 Both the ‘BCPL’ and ‘B’ were system programming languages.